 When exploring your options, find out if the application you’re evaluating offers a perfect-margin P&L. Does it take into consideration all programs that impact the deal at hand?
 Does the financial analysis offer a true and accurate margin?
 And can you play around with it?
 Does the application let you mess with the program financials in a “what if” template?
 Sometimes you want to explore various scenarios and “what-if” features allow you to do so within the application before finalizing the deal.
 There’s no room for error with thin margins.

 You’ll also want to know if the application has the following protein-friendly features:

 - Detailed margin page with precise financial accuracy

 - Formula pricing

 - Catch weight functionality

 As the premier provider of TPM solutions to the world’s best protein producers, Blacksmith Applications is happy to boast a customer portfolio of top names in the industry.
-Smithfield and Pilgrim’s converted from legacy systems to FORGE and have significantly reduced unauthorized deductions and value the synergy of the application’s interface to their organizations.
+Smithfield Foods, Tyson Foods and Pilgrim’s converted from their legacy trade management systems to FORGE TPM and have significantly reduced unauthorized deductions and value the synergy of the application’s interface to their organizations.

 With the right software, you’ll see a clear path to improving business process and profitability.